icedq/icedq-docs/docs/embedded-cluster-online-platform-install.md

 Make sure you meet the [Virtual Machine Cluster Install Requirements](embedded-cluster-requirements) before you start the installation process.

-To being installing iceDQ with the platform installer, you must first set up access to the administrative (admin) console.
+To begin installing iceDQ with the platform installer, you must first set up access to the administrative (admin) console.

 1. SSH as a privileged user to the system that will host the iceDQ instance.
 2. To install the release from beta channel run the below command.